GraphingLib/GraphingLib/docs/handbook/smart_figure_advanced.rst

 .. note::
    Twin axes can only be created for single-subplot :class:`~graphinglib.SmartFigure` objects (1x1 grid).
+As such, it may be required to use nested :class:`~graphinglib.SmartFigure` objects when working with multi-subplot figures that need twin axes.

 Projections